FieldCommGroup/HART-IP-Developer-Kit/doc/Install OS.md

 Follow the next steps to ready the new OS for use.

-5. Remove the microSD card from the PC and insert it into the Pi slot on the bottom of the unit.
+5. Remove the microSD card from the PC and insert it into the slot on the bottom of the Pi.

 6. Connect a monitor, keyboard, mouse and network cable to the Pi.